Last Update: 11/04/23 (The following article will be routinely updated).

-Igboid languages (or and dialects) are beautiful and rich and although most people associate Igbo with the central Igbo dialect, there are many more wonderful varieties.
+Igboid languages (and dialects) are beautiful and rich.
+Although most people associate Igbo with the central Igbo dialect, there are many other wonderful varieties.

-According to the Oxford Reference, Igboid Languages are referred to as ‘Lower Niger languages, a group spoken in southeastern Nigeria; forming a branch of Benue-Congo Languages’
+As per the Oxford Reference, Igboid languages are referred to as ‘Lower Niger languages,’ a group spoken in southeastern Nigeria, forming a branch of the Benue-Congo Languages.

 Parent Subgroup: Igboid; Igbo (igbd)

 - – Igbo (9) Child Languages or Nuclear Igbo